 - Talk with your loved one about what he or she is going through.
 Remember to be empathetic, compassionate, and open to hearing what he or she has to say.

-- Have a conversation with your loved one about his or her need for treatment.
+- Have a conversation with your loved one about his or her need for treatment at a professional rehab center for his or her anorexia.

-- Research treatment options that have a proven track record of successfully treating those battling anorexia nervosa and present your findings to the person you care about.
+- Research treatment and rehab centers that have a proven track record of successfully treating those battling anorexia nervosa and present your findings to the person you care about.

-- Offer to assist your loved one in contacting his or her provider of choice and agree to accompany him or her to any scheduled tours or assessments for admission.
+- Offer to assist your loved one in contacting his or her treatment and rehab center of choice and agree to accompany him or her to any scheduled tours or assessments for admission.

-Once your loved one has begun treatment, it is important to remain an ongoing source of support and encouragement.
-Your loved one needs you now more than ever, and by showing that you are there for him or her, he or she can feel more confident in finally overcoming his or her dangerous patterns of disordered eating and thinking.
+Once your loved one has begun treatment and rehab at a center specializing in anorexia nervosa, it is important to remain an ongoing source of support and encouragement.
+Your loved one needs you now more than ever, and by showing that you are there for him or her while he or she is receiving treatment and rehab at a center for anorexia care, he or she can feel more confident in finally overcoming his or her dangerous patterns of disordered eating and thinking.

 Unlike most other mental health conditions, anorexia nervosa is a disorder that has a high potential to be fatal due to the restrictive eating habits that sufferers engage in.
 Denying oneself of nourishment for a prolonged period of time can result in numerous health risks.
 A person’s kidneys can fail, damage can be done to one’s digestive system, a heart attack or heart failure can occur, and fertility issues can arise when a person struggles with untreated anorexia.
 Additionally, those who are suffering from this eating disorder experience a great deal of mental anguish that can lead to the onset of additional mental health concerns and ideations of suicide, which could further perpetuate the psychological distortions and disturbances that are known to impact anorexia sufferers.
 Substance abuse is also a risk among those battling anorexia, as these individuals may turn to drugs and/or alcohol as a means of escaping their pain or reducing their weight.
 A key thing to know is that anorexia nervosa can be treated.
-While it requires a sufferer to be committed to his or her recovery, it is possible for a person to no longer be controlled by the size and shape of his or her body.
+While it requires a sufferer to be committed to his or her recovery, it is possible, with proper treatment from an eating disorder rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, for a person to no longer be controlled by the size and shape of his or her body.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including anorexia nervosa.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including anorexia nervosa.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for anorexia nervosa with us can succeed in discovering a renewed life of wellness.

 Medical care: Clients who are battling an eating disorder like anorexia often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
-Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietitian, all of whom are skilled in the treatment of eating disorders.
+Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietitian, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.

 Re-Feeding: When treating an eating disorder like anorexia, there is often the need for re-feeding interventions to be made in order to help get clients back on track with proper nutritional intake.
 At Carolina House, clients are closely involved with the registered dietitian, the culinary staff therapist, and the clinical and medical teams so that specialized meal plans can be devised.
 These meal plans are designed to adequately address the nutritional needs of each client during each stage of treatment.
 Meals are closely monitored by staff in order to provide the highest level of support as clients reach nutritional stabilization and decrease their participation in the rituals and behaviors that are symptomatic of their eating disorders.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition in addition to anorexia nervosa, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our treatment and rehab center for anorexia have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

 Group therapy: When working to overcome an eating disorder, including anorexia, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: